-During her 20-plus years at Kanthal, Miran Kwon has seen a definite shift in the dialogue with customers.
-“In the past, we only discussed the efficiency of the product itself,” she says.
+During his eight years at Kanthal, Suwan Kim has seen a definite shift in the dialogue with customers.
+“In the past, we only discussed the efficiency of the product itself,” he says.
 “There was not so much discussion about the environment and carbon footprint.
 But in the past four years or so, this has become the main topic, partly because of government policies to reduce emissions.”

-Based in South Korea, Kwon gives technical support and suggests system solutions to lithium-ion battery manufacturers, among others.
-She sees the logic in the surge of interest in electric and energy-efficient furnaces from furnace manufacturers and battery makers who serve the booming electric car industry.
+Based in South Korea, Kim gives technical support and suggests system solutions to lithium-ion battery manufacturers, among others.
+He sees the logic in the surge of interest in electric and energy-efficient furnaces from furnace manufacturers and battery makers who serve the booming electric car industry.

 The purpose of using electric cars instead of gasoline cars is to contribute to a better world, so in that sense people naturally tend to think about manufacturing in a more sustainable way